CompFashion/FashionReGen/README.md

 # FashionReGen
 ## Overview
-This repository contains the code for the FashionReGen paper, which proposes an LLM-empowered approach to fashion report generation.
+This repository contains the code for the [FashionReGen paper](https://arxiv.org/abs/2403.06660), which proposes an LLM-empowered approach to fashion report generation.
 It provides a framework for **Catwalk Understanding**, **Collective Organization and Analysis**, and **Fashion Report Generation**, as illustrated in the figure below.

 ![framework.png](framework.png)
-_Yujuan Ding, Yunshan Ma, Wenqi Fan, Yige Yao, Tat-Seng Chua, and Qing Li.
-2024.
-FashionReGen: LLM-Empowered Fashion Report Generation.
-In Companion Proceedings of the ACM Web Conference 2024 (WWW '24).
-Association for Computing Machinery, New York, NY, USA, 991–994. https://doi.org/10.1145/3589335.3651232_

 ## Getting Started
 ### Key Steps for Report Generation
 1. Prepare **catwalk images**.
 You can either use your own images or download the example data from Google Drive (see the Dataset section below for details, Dataset Optional 1).
 2. Edit the [constants.py](constants.py) file according to the provided instructions.
-3. Fill in your personal API key in [key.yaml](key.yaml).
+3. Fill in your personal **OpenAI API key** in [key.yaml](key.yaml).
+Note that the OpenAI API format may change over time, so please update the request format accordingly if any changes occur.
 4. Modify the **year, season, brand and category** in [main.py](main.py) to match the specifics of your catwalk images.
 5. Run [main.py](main.py) to execute the entire pipeline.